 What can you do about it?

 The recommended diet to assist in protecting against depressed mood is the Mediterranean diet.
-This diet is centered around consumption of fruits, vegetables, fish, nuts and healthy fats like olive oil.
+Also, this diet is center around consumption of fruits, vegetables, fish, nuts and healthy fats like olive oil.
 While this is not a guarantee you will avoid depression it is one step in the right direction.

-If you or a loved one has depression or symptoms of depression, its best to be evaluated by a healthcare professional.
+Also, if you or a loved one has depression or symptoms of depression, its best to be evaluated by a healthcare professional.
+Furthermore, do you want to learn more about Diet & Depression?
+Call us today!